University of Connecticut player involved in fatal car crash

 Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Feb 26, 2013 in Fatal Motor Vehicle Accidents

 In the wake of a serious car accident, there are often more questions than answers.
 People want to know what went wrong, who was at fault and what the extent of damage actually is.
 News stories offer little more than preliminary and scarce details, but at the root of an accident are people who have been hurt or killed.
+If you have been injured in a car accident and you're looking for an experienced New Haven car accident lawyer contact D'Amico & Pettinicchi today to find out your legal options.

 It can be very difficult to recover from a crash, but for those who have lost someone in a fatal car accident, recovery can seem impossible.
 When a car accident takes the life of someone, the circumstances of the accident must be closely investigated.
 A recent crash involving a running back for the University of Connecticut is currently under such an investigation after a 74-year-old man was killed